-Nevertheless, there are a number of challenges with funding projects which, arguably, have never been satisfactorily resolved:
+Nevertheless, there are a number of challenges with funding projects by one-off capital expenditure which, arguably, have never been satisfactorily resolved:

 - The demand for change exceeds the discretionary spend budget.
 When the budget is set, CapEx submissions are invited for consideration.
 The number of proposals received always generates a required investment amount way above the total put aside for the year ahead, so there then needs to be a way of ranking each submission.
 This process in itself can be challenging as sponsors each back what they see as essential spend to help them reach their bonus-triggering targets.